infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Credentials can be locally removed using the `--delete` mode:

 ```
-$> infinit-credentials --delete --aws --name s3-user
+$> infinit credentials --delete --aws --name s3-user
 Locally deleted credentials "s3-user".
 ```

 Storage
 -------

-The _infinit-storage_ binary allows for the definition of storage resources.
-Such storage resources can be local — storing blocks of data on a locally available file system — or remote in which case the blocks of data are stored through a cloud service API for instance.
+The _infinit silo_ binary allows for the definition of silos.
+Such silos can be local — storing blocks of data on a locally available file system — or remote in which case the blocks of data are stored through a cloud service API for instance.

-Note that storage resources are device-specific.
+Note that silos are device-specific.
 As such, resources cannot be pushed to the Hub since they only live locally.

-### Create a storage resource ###
+### Create a silo ###

-To create a storage resource, simply specify the `--create` option along with the type of the storage resource.
-In the example below, a storage resource is created on top of an existing local file system by storing the blocks of encrypted data in a specific directory specified that can be specified through the `--path` option:
+To create a silo, simply specify the `--create` option along with the type of the silo.
+In the example below, a silo is created on top of an existing local file system by storing the blocks of encrypted data in a specific directory specified that can be specified through the `--path` option:

 ```
-$> infinit-storage --create --filesystem --capacity 2GB --name local
+$> infinit silo --create --filesystem --capacity 2GB --name local
 Created storage "local".
 ```

-However, the process differs depending on the nature of the storage resource.
+However, the process differs depending on the nature of the silo.
 Please follow the guide that is specific to the type of storage you want to create:

 <ul class="horizontal">
   <li><a href="${route('doc_storages_filesystem')}"><img src="${url('images/icons/hierarchy.png')}" alt="file system logo"> Local Filesystem</a></li>